What Is The Best Way To Lose Weight? A Guide To Easy Calorie Counting

 Walk before you run…

 Pick an upcoming day, and commit to tracking your food for the day.
 It’s up to you, but I would suggest not changing your current eating habits at this point for monitoring purposes.
-Right now, you just need some practice and a few days of successful tracking under your belt.
-This will help work out some of the kinks and questions you may have without impacting any sort of “healthy” tracking.
+Right now, you need some practice and a few days of successful tracking under your belt.
+This will help work out some of your kinks and questions without impacting any “healthy” tracking.
 This step isn’t about being healthy; it’s about getting accustomed to the monitoring process.

 Now, there is an additional benefit to this step.
 While the primary goal here is to warm up to the ebbs and flows of the tracking process, you will also get a mathematical glimpse into your daily food intake.
 This may be your first complete picture of your daily “calories in,” and it may shock you.
 Or perhaps, based on your current state of weight, maybe instead of shock, it’s confirmation of what’s been going wrong and answers to the question of why you have been putting on the weight.